urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/14 Date and time.md

     Duration class
       Represent a duration of time
-      Deals with days, hours, seconds, millis, nanos Human scale time classes
+      Deals with days, hours, seconds, millis, nanos Period interface
+      Similar to duration, but this class models a quantity or amount of time in terms of years, months and days Human scale time classes
     Classes represent a time without a time zone in the ISO-8601 calendar system LocalDate